preritdas/allocator/README.md

 ## Deployment

 Only two files need to be modified for deployment: [keys.ini](keys%20(sample).ini) and [config.ini](config%20(sample).ini).
-The following values need to be added or modified in each of the files.
+See their associated [sections](#keysini) to understand what values are necessary in each file, and how to format them.

 ### Deploy delay

 If the market is open but you'd like to deploy Allocator to only start operating the following market day, run `python main.py delay` instead of `python main.py`.
-This is useful, for example, if Allocator already executed orders, but you stopped the program manually to update or redeploy it.
+This is useful, for example, if Allocator already executed orders for the day, but you stopped the program manually to update/redeploy it.

 ### Deployment steps